Azzraya/Nexus/TERMS_OF_SERVICE.md

 - We are not liable for damages from Bot use
 - We are not responsible for moderation decisions
 - We are not responsible for false positives
-- **Auto-recovery**: While we provide automatic server recovery features, we cannot guarantee that all channels, roles, or permissions will be perfectly restored after an attack.
-Recovery is provided on a "best effort" basis.
+- **Auto-recovery**: While we provide automatic server recovery features, we cannot guarantee that all channels, roles, permissions, webhooks, emojis, stickers, or server settings will be perfectly restored after an attack.
+Recovery is provided on a "best effort" basis and includes restoration of webhooks, emojis, stickers, and server settings when available in snapshots.
 - **Server lockdown**: Temporary server restrictions (lockdown) may occur during security incidents.
 We are not liable for any inconvenience or temporary loss of access during lockdown periods.

 ### Maximum Liability